Popularity helps buffer Apple from Chinese state-media attacks

-SHANGHAI Chinese Internet users are crying foul over the perceived unfair treatment doled out to Apple Inc by state-run media which has actively criticized the smartphone maker for the past two weeks over its warranty policy.
+SHANGHAI Chinese Internet users are crying foul over the perceived unfair treatment doled out to Apple Inc (AAPL.O) by state-run media which has actively criticised the smartphone maker for the past two weeks over its warranty policy.

 "Apple must change its policy, or the administrative law enforcement authorities will severely deal with (them) in accordance with the relevant laws and rules," it cited an unidentified official with the quality watchdog as saying.

-Other state-run outlets have also run articles and editorials criticizing Apple.
+Other state-run outlets have also run articles and editorials criticising Apple.
 On Wednesday, the Communist Party mouthpiece, the People's Daily, ran an editorial attacking Apple for being filled with "unparalleled arrogance".

 The editorial was rapidly shared by thousands of micro bloggers on Sina Corp's Weibo platform, but panned by many users who discredited the newspaper.